airtai/faststream/docs/docs/en/kafka/Subscriber/batch_subscriber.md

 # Batch Subscriber

-If you want to consume data in batches, the `@broker.subscriber(...)` decorator makes it possible.
+If you want to consume data in batches, the `#!python @broker.subscriber(...)` decorator makes it possible.
 By defining your consumed `msg` object as a list of messages and setting the `batch` parameter to `True`, the subscriber will call your consuming function with a batch of messages consumed from a single partition.
 Let's walk through how to achieve this.

 ## Using the Subscriber with Batching